Patricia Arquette Shares Update On Her Brother, David, Following His Heart Attack

 Arquette had revealed that her brother suffered the devastating heart attack sometime within the last year and a half, and now he’s been getting back into doing the things he loves again, including wrestling.

 “He was the world champion of wrestling many, many years ago, so this is a revival of his wrestling career.
 And so he started wrestling again and it is scary, you know?
-I mean, he’s older now, he had a heart attack and now he’s wrestling,” the big sister told Ellen Degeneres of her brother’s active lifestyle following his health scare.
+I mean, he’s older now, he had a heart attack and now he’s wrestling,” the big sister told host Ellen DeGeneres of her brother’s active lifestyle following his health scare.

 The most recent medical drama was not David’s first major scare he has had while wrestling.
 The 2018 heart attack followed a scary trip to the hospital for the actor after he engaged in what he referred to as a “wrestling death match” with Nick Cage, a professional wrestler, in Los Angeles.